Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions? Register here.

 Try to cut down on snacks (that includes the uneaten fish fingers your kid left on the plate!), eat wholesome, nutritious food, and exercise regularly – simply by running around the garden with your kids, or briskly pushing the pram around the park (no more avoiding those hills!).

-If you keep yourself happy and healthy, your menstrual cycle should follow suit.
+If you keep yourself happy and healthy, your menstrual cycle should follow suit and irregular periods shouldn’t be a problem.
 But if you continue to struggle, do book a visit to your GP.